About

 by innovation

-After two decades of innovation in terrestrial electric vehicles, Venturi’s President Gildo Pastor has repositioned the firm in the space sector, aiming to forge new collaborations with both NASA and the ESA.
+After two decades of innovation in terrestrial electric vehicles, Venturi’s President Gildo Pastor has repositioned the firm in the space sector, aiming to forge new collaborations with NASA (and the ESA in a second phase).

 2024